learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-30-docker-compose.md

 If your application consists of several Dockerfiles and therefore several containers you can build them individually with the Docker commands.
 This can get annoying if you have dozens of containers.
 The solution is Docker Compose.
 Compose allows you to define a single file for a multi-container application, so in the end only a single command is needed to get everything running.
 We will show you how this will work in general, but be aware that Compose is not recommended for using it in production yet.

-Compose comes with all the necessary [CLI commands](https://docs.docker.com/compose/cli/) for managing your application's lifecycle, like e.g. start, stop and rebuild services or view the status of running services.
+Compose comes with all the necessary [CLI commands](https://docs.docker.com/compose/cli/) for managing your application's life cycle, like e.g. start, stop and rebuild services or view the status of running services.
 To see the environment variables check out [this link](https://docs.docker.com/compose/env/) but keep in mind that it is not recommended to use them for connecting to linked services.
 You should rather use the link name.

 ##Installation